mohamedwaleed77/E-Commerce_MERN_Fullstack_AMIT/README.md

 ## 🚀 Features

+### ✅ Supports Arabic | English Languages
+- Using I18next library to translate
+- State of language is passed to all components using redux

 ### ✅ User Authentication & Authorization
 - JWT-based user authentication.
 - Role-based access for Admin and regular users.